Piyush-Arora03/route-inspector/README.md

 ## Key Features

-- 🔍 **Automatic Route Discovery**: Finds all routes in your Express app.
+- 🔍 **Automatic Route Discovery**: Finds all routes and middleware in your Express app.
+- 🗺️ **Interactive HTML Reports**: Generates a searchable and sortable HTML report.
-- 📍 **Source Tracking**: Shows the exact file and line number for route definitions.
+- 📍 **Source Code Linking**: Shows the exact file and line number for each route definition.
 - 🛡️ **Security Auditing**: Highlights routes that may be missing authentication middleware.
-- ⚙️ **Framework Support**: Currently supports Express.js, with plans to be extensible.
+- ⚙️ **Framework Support**: Built for Express.js, with an extensible architecture.

 ## Installation